multiview-stitcher/multiview-stitcher/docs/implementation_details.md

 ### Fusion framework

-`multiview_stitcher.fusion.fuse` can be used in combination with fusion implementation(s) available in `multiview_stitcher.fusion` or custom functions sharing the interface of `multiview_stitcher.fusion.fusion_method_weighted_average` (default fusion func).
+`multiview_stitcher.fusion.fuse(..., fusion_func=fusion.weighted_average_fusion)` can be used in combination with fusion functions available in `multiview_stitcher.fusion` or custom functions that accept the following keyword arguments:

-Fusion implementations are automatically passed blending weights for the input views and can optionally receive further weights obtained by a weight calculation function passed to `multiview_stitcher.fusion.fuse` (sharing the interface of `multiview_stitcher.weights.content_based`).
+    transformed_views : list of ndarrays
+        transformed input views
+    blending_weights : list of ndarrays, optional
+        blending weights for each view
+    fusion_weights : list of ndarrays, optional
+        additional view weights for fusion, e.g. contrast weighted scores. params : list of xarrays, optional

+Further fusion weights can be obtained by the weight calculation function specified in `fuse(..., weights_func=None, weights_func_kwargs=None)`.
+An example for such a function is `weights.content_based`, but also custom functions can be passed which accept the same (optional) input arguments as the fusion functions.

 ### Content based fusion

 To improve multi-view fusion in the context of strongly scattering samples, [content-based fusion](https://preibischlab.mdc-berlin.de/assets/spim_congeal_2008.pdf) turns out to be helpful.
-This fusion method is available in `multiview-stitcher` by using `multiview_stitcher.weights.content_based` as an optional fusion weight function (see [above](###Fusion-framework)).
+This fusion method is available in `multiview-stitcher` by using `multiview_stitcher.fusion.fuse(..., fusion_func=fusion.weighted_average_fusion, weights_method=weights.content_based)` (see [above](###Fusion-framework)).